About the SPP Master’s Program

 Graduation Requirements

-The MS-SPP degree is conferred upon an individual who has fulfilled the following requirements:
+The M.S.-SPP degree is conferred upon an individual who has fulfilled the following requirements:

 - Maintenance of enrollment eligibility through satisfactory academic performance, professional development and behavior.